One Hundred Years of Solitude: Arcadio

+Aureliano José

 Aureliano José is Colonel Aureliano Buendía's illegitimate son with Pilar Ternera.
 He joins his father in several wars before deserting to return to Macondo upon hearing that it is possible to marry one's aunt.
 Aureliano José is obsessed with his aunt, Amaranta, who raised him since birth and molested him as a child, and who rejects the marriage proposal he makes as an adult.
 He is eventually shot to death by a Conservative captain midway through the wars.

-- Santa Sofía de la Piedad
+Santa Sofía de la Piedad

 Santa Sofía is a beautiful virgin girl and the daughter of a shopkeeper.
 She is hired by Pilar Ternera to have sex with her son Arcadio, her eventual husband.
 She is taken in along with her children by the Buendías after Arcadio's execution.
 After Úrsula's death she leaves unexpectedly, not knowing her destination.